Get the Best Battery for Your Motorcycle

 Conventional batteries or flooded cell batteries have been around for over 100 years.
-While not necessarily the battery of choice today, these units do come in at a significantly reduced price when compared to other models.
-The reason they are not so popular now is that they do require maintenance because they rely on lead plates and an acid solution.
-However, they are incredibly reliable.
+These are still a very common choice today, and these units come in at a significantly reduced price when compared to other models.
+These units are often shipped dry and require you to add the acid solution to the battery, and in many cases, then trickle charge afterward.

 Gel batteries are similar to conventional batteries in that they rely on an acid, or electrolyte, solution, but these use a gel form of electrolyte.
-These batteries are great for deep-cycling applications and not as a starting battery.
+These batteries are better for deep-cycling applications and rugged use.
 However, many people often confuse these batteries AGM batteries, which they are not.
 While some AGM batteries do use gel, not all manufacturers do.

-Lithium or lithium iron phosphate batteries do not use acid or lead, making them slightly safer than other battery models.
+Lithium or lithium ion phosphate batteries do not use acid or lead, making them slightly safer than other battery models.
 However, as these batteries rely solely on lithium-based cells, they can run into issues in the winter months.
+The main benefit of a Lithium battery is that they are extremely light compared to their lead counterparts.
 Also, despite being made for high-performance and incredibly light, these batteries are very expensive, and they might not be worth it for every rider, especially those in colder climates.